dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 from the list of controllers that the dapp canister(s) have.
 Note that without this, the next step will fail.

-To do this, you can use the command 'here' where you specify as the principal all existing controller principals except for the SNS root that you have already added.
+To do this, you can use the command 'here' where you specify as the principals to be removed all existing controller principals except for the SNS root that you have already added.

 [comment]: <> (add link, should already exist in DFX)